 If your puppy does not back off when you yelp, or cry “OUCH,” or returns to playing too hard, stand up, firmly say “ENOUGH,” leave the room, and close the door behind you.

-Bottom line: Be fair, firm, and consistent.
-Eventually, your puppy will associate the force of their bite, determines a number of unpleasant interruptions in the length of your playtime together.
+Be fair, firm, and consistent.
+Eventually, your puppy will associate the force of their bite, which determines the number of interruptions in playtime.